435THz/Dungeon_Recruitment_List/README.md

 This list shows all Recruitable Pokémon up to the highest reached floor of a dungeon, complete with the exact floor number you can find those Pokémon at.
-It even contains some explanation screens and an icon mode.
+It even contains some explanation screens a scanner mode and an icon mode.

 Using ths mod in dev mode will display unrecruitable Pokémon, as well.